Skip to main content

 Course information

-The class includes four sessions (three before your trip and one after you return).
+Fall and spring semester classes include four in-person sessions (three before your trip and one after you return) on Friday afternoons.
+The summer class is structured as a 3-week hybrid session on Thursday afternoons.
 The first part of each class will cover general instruction on the theory of integrating service, education, and reflection.
 The second half of class will be used as individual trip meeting time where students will prepare for their specific trip topics and experiences.
 Connections to local service opportunities and community partners will also be included.

-Through this class, you will get to know your fellow trip participants and staff trip leader.
+Through this pass/fail service-learning class, you will get to know your fellow trip participants and staff trip leader.

-You have the option to register for 1-credit, 3-credits, or request to audit the course.
+In fall and spring, you have the option to register for 1-credit, 3-credits, or request to audit the course.
+The summer session is a 1-credit class.

 Assignments and expectations